"it is a hobby of mine to have an exact knowledge of London" [REDH]

-Recently, a reader contacted me for recommendations for incorporating Sherlock Holmes and Sir Arthur Conan Doyle into a trip to London.
-It's been a few years since my last trip there, but I am aware of a number of great resources out there:
+Recently, a reader contacted us for recommendations for incorporating Sherlock Holmes and Sir Arthur Conan Doyle into a trip to London.
+It's been a few years since our last trip there, but we are aware of a number of great resources:

-- Finding Sherlock's London by Thomas Bruce Wheeler is a walking guide that lists over 200 sites by story and by Underground Station
+- Sherlock's London by Thomas Bruce Wheeler - an interactive walking guide that lists over 200 sites by story and by Underground Station

 - The Sherlock Holmes Walk, a well thought out guide to the London of Doyle

-- The Irregular Special Railway Company put out a series of Sherlock Holmes Walks - I have them in print, but can't locate them on the web.
+- The Irregular Special Railway Company put out a series of Sherlock Holmes Walks - we have them in print, but can't locate them on the web.

-- The Original London Horror Tours offer tours of Sherlock Holmes' and Jack the Ripper's London
+- The London Ghost Tours offer tours of Sherlock Holmes' and Jack the Ripper's London

 - Any visit to London would be incomplete without a stop at 221B Baker Street (the Sherlock Holmes Museum), the Sherlock Holmes Memorabilia Co. (just across the street from 221B), The Sherlock Holmes (pub), and again here.